Baianism: Catholic view

+Influence of Baianism

-It should not, however, be omitted here that, even apart from Jansenism, which is a direct offshoot of Baianism, some traces of Baius' ideas about the natural and the supernatural are to be found in the history of theology.
+Even apart from Jansenism, which is a direct offshoot of Baianism, some traces of Baius's ideas about the natural and the supernatural are to be found in the history of theology.
 The Augustinian School, represented by such men as Henry Noris, Fulgentius Bellelli and Giovanni Lorenzo Berti, adopted, though with qualifications, the idea of man's natural aspiration to the possession of God and beatific vision in Heaven.
 The standard work of that school, "Vindiciæ Augustinianæ", was even once denounced to the Holy See, but no censure ensued.
 Later Benedict Stattler, Georg Hermes, Anton Günther, J. B. Hirscher and Johannes von Kuhn evolved a notion of the supernatural which is akin to that of Baius.
 While admitting relatively supernatural gifts, they denied that the partaking of Divine nature and the adoption to eternal life differ essentially from our natural moral life.
 That theory was opposed by Kleutgen and seems now to have died out.
 Matulewicz, "Doctrina Russorum de Statu iustitiæ originalis" (Cracow, 1903), says that modern Russian theology embodies in great measure the views of Baius.

 Baianism is a type of Augustinianism that sought to purify Augustinianism from Scholastic mutations that merged it with Aristotle.
 "But this was condemned as simply a form of Pelagianism where nature was sufficient to itself."

+Pope Gregory XVI observed that there were hints ("che sanno") of Baianism in the decrees of the Melkite Greek Catholic Church's Synod held at Qarqafe, Beirut, in 1806.
+The leaders of the Melkite church subsequently resiled from the opinions of the synod and Gregory formally condemned its teaching in his brief of 1835, Melchitarum Catholicorum.